KTYJ/UnHate_AI/README.md

 *   **Convolutional Neural Network (CNN)**: A deep learning model that can be effective for text classification tasks.
 *   **Support Vector Machine (SVM)**: A robust machine learning algorithm that is well-suited for high-dimensional data like text.
 *   **Naive Bayes**: A probabilistic classifier that is often used as a baseline for text classification.
-*   **XLM-RoBERTa**: A powerful multilingual transformer model that has been fine-tuned for this specific task. (not available in GitHub Version due to large size)
+*   **XLM-RoBERTa**: (not available) A powerful multilingual transformer model that has been fine-tuned for this specific task. (not available in GitHub Version due to large size)

 ## 🤔 Getting Started